lhwdev/llang/syntax-reference.md

 - `var` = mutable, `val` = immutable
 - no `null`, `Option` instead
+- keyword `type` (replacement for `typealias` but superior..?)
+- associated type, on top of generics like T.Error
 - `++` is not expression, only statement. (but `++`/`--`is not implemented yet)
 - rust-like error handling, Result & Option + Try(? mark)
 - immutability exists